thumbnail

 Mary Wollstonecraft

-German philosopher, political theorist, economist, journalist, and revolutionary socialist
+German philosopher, social and political theorist, economist, historian, journalist, and revolutionary socialist

 Karl Marx